owlbarn/tutorial/book/stats/README.md

 As we expected, the null hypothesis is accepted with a very small p value.
 This indicates that `data_1` is drawn from a different distribution rather than assumed $\mathcal{N}(0, 1)$.

-Explain briefly:
+In the previous section we have introduced the z-variable and t-variable.
+Besides the z-test, another frequently used test is to see if the given data follows a Student's t-distribution under the null hypothesis.

-Student's T-Test. `t_test ~mu ~alpha ~side x` returns a test decision of one-sample t-test which is a parametric test of the location parameter when the population standard deviation is unknown. `mu` is population mean, and `alpha` is the significance level.
+In the `Stats` module, the `t_test ~mu ~alpha ~side x` function returns a test decision of t-test, which is a parametric test of the location parameter when the population standard deviation is unknown.
+Here `mu` is population mean, and `alpha` is the significance level.

 ### Two-Sample Inferences

-* Paired Sample T-Test
+Another common type of test is to test if two samples comes from the same population.
+For example, we need to test performance of the improvement to an algorithm to see if it really works.
+The default null hypothesis is that, the two samples are drawn from the same population.
+The test strategy depends on if the sample sizes.

+If the two samples are of the same size, then the test can be simplified by subtracting the elements in the two sets one-by-one.
+The test then becomes to check if the resulting set is taken from a population of mean value 0.
+This problem can be solved with the method introduced in the previous section by using t-test.
+Specifically, we provides the paired sample t-test function.
-`t_test_paired ~alpha ~side x y` returns a test decision for the null hypothesis that the data in `x – y` comes from a normal distribution with mean equal to zero and unknown variance, using the paired-sample t-test.
+The `t_test_paired ~alpha ~side x y` returns a test decision for the null hypothesis that the data in `x – y` comes from a normal distribution with mean equal to zero and unknown variance.

-* Unpaired Sample T-Test
+The problem get trickier when the size of these two subsets are not the same.
+We then need to discuss the two cases about their confidence interval.
+If both intervals do not overlap, apparently we can be fairly certain that the two samples come from different population, and thus reject the null hypothesis.
+If the intervals overlap, we need to make sure that some other conditions stand.
+For example, if we can assume that the variances of both population are the same, then it can be shown that the variable:

+$$\frac{\bar{x} - \bar{y}}{\sqrt{\frac{\sum_{i=1}^a~(x_i - \bar{x})^2 + \sum_{i=1}^b~(y_i - \bar{y})^2}{a + b - 2}(\frac{1}{a} + \frac{1}{b})}},$$

+is a standard t variable with $a + b - 2$ degree of freedom, where $a$ and $b$ are the length of the sample $X$ and $Y$.

+This idea is implemented as the unpaired sample t-test.
-`t_test_unpaired ~alpha ~side ~equal_var x y` returns a test decision for the null hypothesis that the data in vectors `x` and `y` comes from independent random samples from normal distributions with equal means and equal but unknown variances, using the two-sample t-test.
-The alternative hypothesis is that the data in `x` and `y` comes from populations with unequal means.
+The function `t_test_unpaired ~alpha ~side ~equal_var x y` returns a test decision for the null hypothesis that the data in vectors `x` and `y` comes from independent random samples from normal distributions with equal means and equal but unknown variances.
-`equal_var` indicates whether two samples have the same variance.
-If the two variances are not the same, the test is referred to as Welche's t-test.
+Here `equal_var` indicates whether two samples have the same variance.
+If the two variances are not the same, we need to use the *nonparametric tests* such as Welche's t-test.

-### Goodness-of-fit Tests
+### Other Types of Test

-The `Stats` module in Owl supports many different kinds of hypothesis tests.
+Besides what we have mentioned so far, the `Stats` module in Owl supports many other different kinds of hypothesis tests.
+This section will give them a brief introduction.

 * Kolmogorov-Smirnov Test:
 `ks_test ~alpha x f` returns a test decision for the null